YinYang117/aa-weeks-3-4-extra-problems/README.md

    ];

-2. **Calculate Class Average:**
+2. **Calculate Student Average:**
-    - Implement a function to calculate the average score for the entire class.
+    - Implement a function to calculate the average score for each student in the entire class.
     - Use the map and reduce array methods.
+    - Add a new key value pair.
+The key is averageScores, the value will be that average

 3. **Calculate Class Average:**
     - Implement a function to calculate the average score for the entire class.